microsoft/azurechat/README.md

 # 👋🏻 Introduction

-ChatGPT on Azure is built with the following technologies.
+Azure ChatGPT is built with the following technologies.

 [Node.js 18](https://nodejs.org/en): an open-source, cross-platform JavaScript runtime environment.

 [Next.js 13](https://nextjs.org/docs): enables you to create full-stack web applications by extending the latest React features

 [NextAuth.js](https://next-auth.js.org/): configurable authentication framework for Next.js 13

+[LangChain JS](https://www.langchain.com/): AI orchestration layer to build intelligent apps

 [Tailwind CSS](https://tailwindcss.com/): is a utility-first CSS framework that provides a series of predefined classes that can be used to style each element by mixing and matching